-The Outreach and Information Sharing section of the SCIP outlines Kentucky's approach for building a coalition of individuals and emergency response organizations statewide to support the SCIP vision and for promoting common emergency communications initiatives.
+Outlines Kentucky's approach for building a coalition of individuals and emergency response organizations statewide to support the SCIP vision and for promoting common emergency communications initiatives.
 Outreach and information sharing has traditionally been a challenge to the Commonwealth; however, the KWIEC has leveraged existing members who represent local first responder agencies such as , Fire Chiefs Association, Police Chiefs Association and The KY Board of EMS to assist with interoperability efforts throughout Kentucky and to transfer pertinent information between the KWIEC and local public safety entities.
 Attaining active participation in local government remains a challenge, but recent developments and awareness of broadband efforts and SLIGP funding have increased interest among public safety agencies throughout the Commonwealth.